submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 ### 2. Export Services Across Clusters

-At this point, we have enabled secure IP communication between the connected clusters.
+At this point, we have enabled secure IP communication between the connected clusters and formed the clusterset.
 However, further configuration is required in order to signify that a Service should be visible and discoverable to other clusters in the clusterset.
-This can be done by creating a
+This can be done by creating a `ServiceExport` object in each cluster within the namespace that the underlying Service resides in.
+When a
-`ServiceExport` object in each cluster within the namespace that the underlying Service resides in.
-When a `ServiceExport` is created, this will cause the multi-cluster Service to become accessible as `<service>.<ns>.svc.clusterset.local`.
+`ServiceExport` is created, this will cause the multi-cluster Service to become accessible as `<service>.<ns>.svc.clusterset.local`.
 Similarly, deleting the `ServiceExport` will stop exporting the Service.

+{{% notice info %}}
+Note that the namespace must be created in both clusters for service discovery to work properly.
+In the example below, we test with the default namespace which automatically exists, but if we were to test with a dedicated namespace it needs to be created in both clusters.
+{{% /notice %}}

 This guide uses a simple nginx server for demonstration purposes.